Home > Sectors > Industry > Industry 4.0: choosing the right Internet of Things network

 • Cost : weak

-Well known to the general public, WiFi provides wide bandwidth to carry out multiple readings in real time and remotely.
+Well-known to the general public, WiFi provides a high bandwidth for taking multiple readings in real time and remotely.
 It can also be used to control machines or receive multiple video streams.
-The range of a single WiFi adapter can be extended by repeaters or a mesh network, a mesh of adapters.
+The range of a single WiFi adapter can be extended by repeaters or a mesh network of adapters.

 Use cases : machine control, readings from several devices, video transmission, etc.